-- Receptors have no or very limited theoretical visibility according to ZTV mapping; - Receptors comprise designated Views and Scenic Routes, as well as OSi Viewing Points, that are not directed towards the Proposed Project; - Receptors visited on-site have views towards the turbines that were either entirely or substantially screened from view (by elements such as forestry and road-side hedgerows and trees, and buildings, as noted in Section 1.5.1 previously), or for which the distance from the Proposed Project site in combination with screening would mitigate any potential for 'Significant' visual effects.
+- Receptors have no or very limited theoretical visibility according to ZTV mapping; - Receptors comprise designated Views and Scenic Routes, as well as OSi viewing areas, that are not directed towards the Proposed Project; - Receptors visited on-site have views towards the turbines that were either entirely or substantially screened, or for which the distance from the Proposed Project site in combination with visual screening would mitigate any potential for 'Significant' visual effects.

 All other key visual receptors were selected as viewpoint locations.
-Viewpoints were chosen having regard to the SNH Guidance v.2.2 (2017) which advises that a range of views should be shown at a range of distances, aspects and varying elevations, and that images should illustrate instances where the Proposed Project will be completely visible as well as partially visible.
+Viewpoints were chosen having regard to the SNH Guidance v.2.2 (2017) which advises that a range of views should be shown at a range of distances, aspects and varying elevations, and that images should illustrate instances where the Proposed Development will be completely visible as well as partially visible.
 Consideration was also given to ensure that photomontages captured other wind farm developments in the LVIA Study Area in order to assess cumulative landscape and visual effects.